-Radiation oncologist Dr. Kevin Camphausen is helping people with brain and spine tumors by developing drugs that can enhance the radiation impact with the goal to improve patient outcomes.
+Radiation Oncologist Dr. Kevin Camphausen is helping people with brain and spine tumors by developing drugs that can enhance the impact of radiation treatment.

-For people diagnosed with glioblastoma (GBM) or other brain or spinal cord cancers, radiation treatment remains a cornerstone of almost all treatment programs.
+For people diagnosed with glioblastoma (GBM) or other brain or spine cancers, radiation treatment remains a cornerstone of almost all treatment programs.
 Unfortunately, while radiation comes with survival advantages, in most GBM cases today the primary cancer ultimately comes back.

-Radiation oncologist Kevin Camphausen, M.D., and his lab at the National Cancer Institute’s Center for Cancer Research, is working to change this by developing and testing molecularly targeted drugs for use in combination with radiotherapy.
+Radiation Oncologist Kevin Camphausen, M.D., and his lab at the NCI Center for Cancer Research is working to change this by developing and testing molecularly targeted drugs for use in combination with radiotherapy.
 Known as radiation sensitizers, these drugs aim to improve radiotherapy responses by making tumors more sensitive to radiation.

 Caring for Patients

-Patients with a wide range of brain and spinal cord cancer types will receive radiation therapy at some point over the course of treatment.
-When patients’ with brain or spinal cord tumors need radiation treatments at NCI, the NCI-CONNECT team and other members of the clinical team in the Neuro-Oncology Branch work with Dr. Camphausen and the Radiation Oncology Branch to provide these services.
-Dr. Camphausen reports that they offer the standard of care, most often to patients living nearby or in the surrounding area.
+Patients with a wide range of brain and spine cancer types will receive radiation therapy at some point over the course of treatment.
+When patients with brain or spine tumors need radiation treatments at NCI, the NCI-CONNECT team and other members of the clinical team in the NCI Center for Cancer Research's Neuro-Oncology Branch work with Dr. Camphausen and the Radiation Oncology Branch to provide these services.
+Dr. Camphausen reports that they offer the standard of care, oftentimes to patients living nearby or in the surrounding area.
 They refer many others to clinics closer to home to make regular radiation treatments easier.

 “Radiation is every day, Monday through Friday, for six weeks,” he says.
 “Transportation is a big deal.
 Most of our patients live within an hour.
 If they live farther away, we refer them out.”